kr55/azure-elastic-jobs-manager-docs/docs/features/create-step.md

    - Users can view or edit the name of the selected step here.

 3. **Credentials**
-   - A dropdown menu allowing users to select or add new credentials for executing this step.
+   - A dropdown menu allows users to select or add new credentials to execute this step.

 4. **Target Group**
    - Users can assign or change target groups using this dropdown menu.